ad510/firstest-principle/learning.md

 ![](learning/im_him2_sml.png)

 We won't know until we actually try it.
-If the answer is no then the rest of this blog post is completely irrelevant, but if the answer is [ever] yes then that would be really cool!
+If the answer is no [impossible] then the rest of this blog post is completely irrelevant, but if the answer is yes [possible] then that would be really cool!

 So let's say you do that and you're now a single person that lives in both the real world and a virtual reality world.
 Then the real world part of you gets into a tragic accident and your brain is blasted into a million pieces.
 How sad.